kj-sh604/markdown-cv/index.md

 ## Human

-+ English
++ English (Fluent)
-: &nbsp;
+: has the ability to write documents, present, and convey thoughts naturally in the language.
-+ Filipino
++ Filipino (Proficient)
-: and some of its dialects namely, Tagalog, Batangueño, and Cebuano
+: highly proficient in the language and is familiar with some dialects namely: Tagalog, Batangueño, and Cebuano.
-+ Currently Learning
-: Latin and Greek

 # Computing